mrcat-pixel/algo-labs/README.md

 # algo-labs
-ITMO University algorithms and data structures course
+Programs made for the ITMO University algorithms and data structures course